 Departmental Management.
 The President's FY2004 budget request calls for \$80.57 million for Departmental Management.
 This would be about \$15.4 million above the FY2003 appropriation, a 23.6% increase.
 The House Appropriations Committee recommends \$66.66 million, an amount nearly \$14 million below the Administration's request, but roughly \$1.5 million above the FY2003 level.
+The House bill, which was passed on July 23, 2003, approved this funding level.
+The Senate Appropriations Committee recommends \$65.78 million.

 The Commerce Department's Inspector General (IG) is funded through the Departmental Management account.
 The Administration requests \$23.38 million for the IG, which is roughly \$2.88 (14%) above the FY2003 amount.
-The Appropriations Committee recommends \$22 million for the IG, which is \$1.38 million below the requested level.
+The House bill would approve \$22 million for the IG, which is \$1.38 million below the requested level.
+The Senate Appropriations Committee recommends \$21.12 million.